 - Providence Center

+This is a demanding course.
 Local and regional travel is required, often outside of class time and on the weekend.
-All team work is facilitated and overseen by one of four Beautiful Social Foley Fellows: Anna McCarthy, Carly Montecalvo, Molly McDonald, or Tor Lydon.
+All team work is facilitated and overseen by one of four Beautiful Social Foley Fellows: Taylor Burke, Caitlin Gillard, Carly Montecalvo, and Abbey Piro.

 During the course, students will complete the following as part of a client team:

-- Comparative, market, and social media research about their client
+- Comparative, market, and social media analysis about their client

 - (Associated Course Objectives: 1, 2, 3, 4)